 “I encourage everyone to review the Republican report as well which clearly demonstrates the evidence presented throughout this process does nothing to prove these allegations,” Foxx said.
 “Once again, I urge that instead of investing further time and attention on this unwarranted impeachment process, Democrats should work with Republicans, including President Trump, to address the real issues facing American families.”

-Larry Johnson, the chairman of the Forsyth County Democratic Party, said House impeachment report satisfies the public’s demand for more information about the allegations against Trump.
+Larry Johnson, the chairman of the Forsyth County Democratic Party, said that House impeachment report satisfies the public’s demand for more information about the allegations against Trump.

 “Finally, the American public has a 300-page report without media spin that details the actions and involvement by the president, senior members of his administration and private citizens,” Johnson said.
 “The public can read and make individual assessments on the Ukraine issue, potential obstruction and whether laws were broken.”